 Highlights: Lively, Cheerful, Sociable

-There are two variations of the Russian Bolonka breeds.
-One of which, is the Franszuskaya Bolonka – a white-coated lap dog.
+There are two varieties of the Russian Bolonka breeds.
+One of which, is the Franszuskaya Bolonka.
+Their name is sort of a misnomer.
+Although the word “Franszuskaya” translates to “French,” this bolonka is of Russian origin.

 Franzuskaya Bolonka Temperament

-Though small in size, they’re not very shy.
-Generally very cheerful and curious, these Bolonkas love to play and will entertain.
-There’s never a dull moment with one.
+Though small in size, they’re not at all shy.
+Typically very cheerful and curious, these Bolonkas love to play and will entertain their people for the sake of getting their attention.
+They love to be the center of attention.
+And as a result, there’s never a dull moment with one.

 10. Moscow Watchdog